xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 ---------------------

 DB
-	database name (give multiple values to search over several databases) each DB value may be a list of database names separated by "/".
+	database name.
+If the DB parameter is specified more than once, each value is used to allow searching over multiple databases.
+Also, the value of each DB parameter may be a list of database names separated by "/".

 xDB
 	database(s) used for last query (separated by / if appropriate).